With summer in full swing, many of us are going to make a beeline for the nearest body of water.

 With swimming pool floats and rafts getting more elaborate and expensive, along with not being recyclable, many would prefer to repair their floats if damaged as opposed to replacing them.
 Luckily, fixing a pool float is often fairly straightforward!
 We recommend using a Gorilla Waterproof Patch or duct tape.
 First, ensure the patch piece is large enough to fully cover the surface area around the hole.
 Second, carefully cover the hole with your waterproof patch or duct tape.
 Once this has been applied and smoothed out, allow the patched area to dry completely before using it in the water.

-From classic pool rings to loungers and even a cool unicorn float, we found seven of the best pool rafts for your Summer holiday.
+We hope you enjoyed our guide on the best swimming pool floats.
+From classic pool rings to loungers and even a cool unicorn float, we found seven of the best pool rafts for your Summer holiday or casual home use.
 While our team had their favorite pick, they are all great options and it may simply come down to your design preference.
-Also, if you have an above-ground swimming pool, for more safety and comfort check our best above ground pool ladders recommendations.
+Also, if you have an above-ground swimming pool, for more safety and comfort check our best above ground pool ladder recommendations.

 Do you know of a pool raft or luxury pool float that you think should be on our list?
 Comment below and let our team know!